 It is important to be on the same page as your partner when it comes to discipline and support strategies.
 Together determine which of your child’s negative behaviors should be addressed, set limits, adopt strategies for consistent follow-through, and enforce consequences.
 You may want to start by agreeing not to punish your child for behaviors that are specific manifestations of his ADHD.
 Additionally, you may try to stay clear of “good cop-bad cop” conflicts by adopting a clear parenting style with regard to consequences.
 For example, decide if you want to enable your child by ‘rescuing’ him from his mistakes or if you want to let him live with the consequences of his behavior and perhaps fail in the short run.

 As a parent, your most important job is to value your child unconditionally, make him feel worthy, believe in him wholeheartedly, and cheer him on.
 Focus on the positive and highlight his strengths: what does he enjoy and do well?
 Expand your ideas of accomplishment, praise him when he excels, and encourage whatever he is enthusiastic about, even if it’s something off the beaten path.

 This article is based on The Impact of ADHD on the Family, a presentation by Ellen Littman, Ph.D., sponsored by Smart Kids with Learning Disabilities, and What the ADHD Brain Wants (and Why), an article by Dr. Littman, published in the Spring 2017 issue of ADDitude Magazine.
-Eve Kessler, Esq., a criminal appellate attorney with The Legal Aid Society, NYC, is co-founder of SPED*NET, Special Education Network of Wilton (CT), and a Contributing Editor of Smart Kids.
-Dr. Ellen Littman is a member of the Smart Kids Professional Advisory Board.
+Eve Kessler, Esq., a recently retired criminal appellate attorney, is Executive Director of SPED*NET, Special Education Network of Wilton (CT), and a Contributing Editor of Smart Kids.